FarmBot-Docs/farmbot-genesis/v0.9/FarmBot-Genesis-V0.9-Docs/bill-of-materials.md

 ---
 title: "Bill of Materials"
 slug: "bill-of-materials"
-excerpt: "CAD models, prices, quatities, suppliers, and tech specs for each component in FarmBot Genesis"
+description: "CAD models, prices, quatities, suppliers, and tech specs for each component in FarmBot Genesis"
 ---

 * toc